 The NEPA requires NOAA to consider a "no action" alternative, and the OPA regulations require consideration of the natural recovery option.
 These options are equivalent.
 Under this alternative, NOAA would take no direct action to restore injured natural resources.
 Instead, NOAA would rely on natural processes for recovery of the injured natural resources.
 The principal advantages of this approach are the ease of implementation and cost-effectiveness.
-This approach relies on the capacity of ecosystems to "self-heal" and, in this case, is preferred as the primary restoration alternative.
+This approach relies on the capacity of ecosystems to "self-heal" and, in this case, is selected as primary restoration.
+In fact, as noted above, NOAA expects that the injured areas have already recovered, leaving only interim losses to address through compensation.

 While natural recovery of the injured natural resources has likely occurred over time, compensation for significant interim losses would not be provided under the no action/natural recovery alternative.
 The OPA regulations, however, clearly establish NOAA's authority to seek compensation for interim losses pending recovery of the natural resources.
 Losses were suffered during the period of recovery from this Incident and technically feasible, cost-effective alternatives exist to compensate for these losses.
 Therefore, the no action/natural recovery option is not preferred as a compensatory restoration alternative.

 6.3 CUMULATIVE IMPACTS

 NOAA examined a variety of alternatives to restore resources and/or services lost as a result of the DBL 152 oil spill.
-Anticipated environmental consequences arising from the preferred alternative are provided in section 6.1.
+Anticipated environmental consequences arising from the selected alternative are provided in section 6.1.
 As required by NEPA, this section addresses the potential overall cumulative impacts of implementing this restoration plan.